You Will Know: Chart performance

 In March 1988, the song reached number 77 on the US Billboard Hot 100, number 1 on the R&B chart, "You Will Know" also peaked at number 16 on the Adult Contemporary charts.

 Critical reception

-Karen Swayne from Number One wrote, "This isn't one of the best tracks, but there's a warmt and humanity to it that mean all".
+Karen Swayne from Number One wrote, "This isn't one of the best tracks, but there's a warmth and humanity to it that means all but the hardest hearted will forgive him (for) crooning trite platitudes like 'problems have solutions/trust and I will show.'
+Some people might even believe him.
+And why not."

+Ed Hogan of Allmusic took note that "Originally starting out as a romantic love song, "You Will Know" evolved into a song about the greatest love of all, the love of God.
+The song's main character has lost his way in life, lost his hope and is comforted by: "You will know/Troubled heart you'll know/Problems have solutions/Trust and I will show."